-The shitamachi (aka the eastern parts of Tokyo where the non-samurai population flourished in the Edo times, from the early 1600s to the mid-1800s) is a cheapo’s paradise for many reasons.
+The shitamachi (the eastern parts of Tokyo where the non-samurai population flourished in Edo times) is a cheapo’s paradise for many reasons.
 Most relevant to this article is that it is home to several impressive matsuri, or folk festivals.
-Usually anchored on some jinja (Shinto shrine) the festivals invariably involve the procession around the shrine with one or several “omikoshi” or divine palanquins.
-The idea is that deity enshrined in the jinja is temporarily transferred into the omikoshi and it makes the rounds to bless the people of the area.
+Usually anchored on some jinja (Shinto shrines), the festivals involve processions with omikoshi, or divine palanquins.
+The idea is that the deity enshrined in the jinja is temporarily transferred into the omikoshi, and it makes the rounds to bless the people of the area.

 The festivals usually start in spring and last through autumn.
 May is a particularly active month since there are up to three major events—four if we extend this period by a week to also include the one in Torigoe Jinja south of Asakusa, north of Asakusabashi and west of Kuramae.

 Kanda Matsuri | 9th – 15th May, 2019